dprophete/advent-2024/README.md

 ## running

-You should be able to go into any dir, and simply `cargo run`
+You should be able to cd into any dir, and simply `cargo run`